Krishan09/JavaScript-Core-1-Coursework-Week3/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Krishan kumar
-- Your City:
+- Your City:WM3
-- Your Slack Name:
+- Your Slack Name:Krrish

 # Homework Details

-- Module:
+- Module:js1
-- Week:
+- Week:3

 # Notes